harryanon/r0ak/README.md

 * Require the Windows SDK/WDK installed on the target machine
 * Require a sensible _NT_SYMBOL_PATH environment variable to have been configured on the target machine, and for about 15MB of symbol data to be downloaded and cached as PDB files somewhere on the disk

-Attackers interested in using this particular -- versus very many others more cross-compatible, no-SYSTEM-right-requiring techniques -- already adapted their own techniques after April 2015 -- more than 3 years ago.
+Attackers interested in using this particular approach -- versus very many others more cross-compatible, no-SYSTEM-right-requiring techniques -- likely already adapted their own code based on the Proof-of-Concept from April 2015 -- more than 3 years ago.

 ## Usage